-- “Last updated” and/or “last reviewed” date stamps are posted on homepage, major entry points, and individual documents to show visitors that content is current and has been reviewed within the past 12 months.
+- “Last updated” and/or “last reviewed” date stamps are posted on the homepage, major entry points, and individual documents.

-- The site is continually available to the public and offers e-mail links to contact website staff responsible for maintaining the site.
+- The site is continually available to the public and offers email links to contact staff responsible for maintaining the site.

-- Content advisors, consultants, and/or a medical advisory board are available to review and answer questions about information offered on the site.
+- Content advisors, consultants, and/or a medical advisory board are available to answer questions about information offered on the site.

-Is the site easy to find and use?
+The site is easy to find and use.